Women’s health, education, welfare, and rights have a decisive role to play in saving the Serengeti

-One big obstacle – men.
+One big obstacle.
 Men want larger families, six times more children than women according to this study.
 Unfortunately, men rule, while women bear most of the burden and most of the risk.
 The mortality rate among women who give birth in Tanzania is among the highest in the world.
 Reducing pregnancies also reduces death of young mothers.

 The Key: Women’s Education, Health, Rights

-Damaeris Seleina Parsitau knows this well.
-A visiting scholar at the Brookings Institution, she is a Maasai woman with a Ph.D., the first Maasai woman to ever achieve this level of education.
+Damaeris Seleina Parsitau, a recent visiting scholar at the Brookings Institution, knows this well.
+She is a Maasai woman with a Ph.D., the first Maasai woman to ever achieve this level of education.
 She says that in Maasai society, men have the power and women must remain silent.
 But after earning her doctorate, the elders made her an “honorary man,” and allowed her to speak.
 And now she is, advocating Maasai women’s education through her organization, Let Maasai Girls Learn.

 (1) Focusing on girls’ and women’s education and health empowers them and helps stabilize population growth.